havishak/Curiosity-driven-data-projects/README.md

 1. **Project: Eugene Butte to Butte Race Results**
     - Description: Web-scrapping and Analysis of the Eugene Butte to Butte Race Results from 2000 to 2024
-    - Tools: R, RStudio, tidyverse, rvest, polite.
+    - Tools: R, RStudio, tidyverse, rvest, polite, janitor, RSelenium, netsta, binman, wdman
     - [Link to Project 1](./butte_to_butte)

 2. **Project: Making reproducible CV**